-The on-line Free and Reduced Lunch Application and the paper application for the 2019-20 school year is available now.
-We are pleased again this year to offer no-cost breakfast to all Brevard County school students, regardless of status.
+The Free and Reduced Lunch Application for the 2020-21 school year will be available in August.
+We are pleased to offer a free breakfast to all Brevard Public Schools (BPS) students again this year, regardless of status.

 New students who have a sibling that participated in the Free or Reduced Lunch Program last school year may also eat on their sibling’s prior year status for the first 30 days of the school year or until a new lunch application is processed.
 Please contact the Office of Food and Nutrition Services at (321) 633-1000 x11642 to confirm sibling status.

 Please note: During the first 30 days of the school year the student’s status will change immediately once the new Free and Reduced Application has been processed.